Discover our local Gay Edinburgh Guide and insiders’ recommendations, for best gay bars, clubs, restaurants, museums, monuments, shopping …

-Sexy Scotts wearing kilts … this is reason enough for coming to Edinburgh.
+Sexy Scots wearing kilts … this is reason enough for coming to Edinburgh.

 The city is the center of cultural, economic, political and gay life of Scotland.

 It’s also one of the most alluring cities in the UK with loads of historical monuments, stunning museums and art galleries, surrounded by breathtaking landscapes.